-The pattern of increasing profitability (income/assets) and declining sales is consistent with improvements in firm-efficiency following acquisition.
+In addition, the pattern of increasing profitability (income/assets) and declining sales is consistent with improvements in firm-efficiency following acquisition.
 For instance if firms shut down or get rid of unprofitable divisions, sales would go down but profits as a percent of assets would increase.
 Also, declining employment and net PP&E suggest downsizing of divisions to improve overall profitability as a percent of assets.

-Declining sales in the target firms along with the downsizing of employment are also consistent with the comparative input cost hypothesis where acquirers from emerging-markets may be in the position to exploit the low wages in their home countries by downsizing labor-intensive activities in the foreign country following the acquisition.
+The downsizing of employment is consistent with the comparative input cost hypothesis where acquirers from emerging markets may be in a position to exploit the low wages in their home countries by downsizing labor-intensive activities in the U.S. following the acquisition.